French ship Algésiras (1804): Battle of Trafalgar

 Having fought the inconclusive Battle of Cape Finisterre on 22 July against a British fleet that attempted to intercept his combined Franco-Spanish fleet returning from the West Indies, Villeneuve decided to disobey his orders to rendezvous with the French ships at Brest because his ships needed repairs and many crewmen were sick.
 He put into the nearest friendly port, Vigo, Spain.
 Unhappy with the inability of the Spanish dockyards in Galicia to repair his ships and influenced by the Spanish commander, Admiral Federico Gravina, who had secret orders not to allow his ships to go to Brest, Villeneuve decided to head south to the largest concentration of Spanish ships on the Atlantic coast, and arrived at Cádiz on 20 August.

 Before the Battle of Trafalgar began on 21 October, Algéciras was assigned to the Squadron of Observation under the overall command of Gravina, although Magon remained aboard the ship with the command of half of the squadron.
 Villeneuve initially ordered Magon to sortie on 18 October and engage the British frigates keeping watch on Cádiz, but countermanded his order when he was informed that some of Vice-Admiral Horatio Nelson's ships had been spotted at Gibraltar.
-Believing that he now had a sufficient superiority of numbers to defeat the British, Villeneuve now ordered the Combined Fleet to prepare to sail, but the winds did not cooperate.
+Believing that he now had a sufficient superiority of numbers to defeat the British, Villeneuve now ordered the combined fleet to prepare to sail, but the winds did not cooperate.
 Magon's ships were able to leave the Bay of Cádiz on the morning tide on 19 October, but the rest of the fleet was only able to enter the bay.
-Villeneuve spent the day generally heading west while Magon's ship pursued the frigates, getting close enough to fire a broadside at before being ordered to fall back on the fleet at the end of the day.
+Villeneuve spent the next day generally heading west while Magon's ships pursued the frigates, getting close enough to fire a broadside at before being ordered to fall back on the fleet at the end of the day.
 Once night fell, they could see British signal lights and flares at a distance that they estimated to be only two miles away.
 Villeneuve ordered his ships to form line of battle and then ordered a turn to the south east.
-In the darkness, these commands were more than the inexperienced crews could easily handle and the Combined Fleet could only form into several ragged lines.
+In the darkness, these commands were more than the inexperienced crews could easily handle and the combined fleet could only form into several ragged lines.
 When dawn broke, Villeneuve saw that Nelson had put his ships in a position threaten his rear; Villeneuve decided to reverse course to protect his rear and move closer to refuge in Cádiz despite the very light winds that morning.
 His command ruined whatever semblance of order the Combined Fleet had as each ship had to maneuver as best they could as they each handled differently in the light winds.
 In addition, many of the bigger ships were driven to the east by the ocean's swell.
 Villeneuve's neat organization of three divisions, each of seven ships and Gravina's Squadron of Observation as the tactical reserve had been replaced by chaos with ships scattered across the sea.